AShirsat96/Multi-Agent-Insurance-System/README.md

-# Multi-Agent Insurance Support System
+# Intelligent Multi-Agent Insurance Support System

-An enterprise-inspired AI application that simulates a multi-agent customer support workflow for the insurance industry using Large Language Models (LLMs).
+An enterprise-grade AI application that simulates a multi-agent customer support workflow for the insurance industry using Large Language Models (LLMs).

 The system leverages **LangGraph** to coordinate specialized AI agents, **OpenAI GPT** for intelligent responses, **ChromaDB** for semantic retrieval, **SQLite** for structured customer and policy information, and **Chainlit** to provide an interactive conversational interface.